mdevstore/.github/SECURITY.md

 ## Reporting a vulnerability

-If you've found a security issue in an md-dev resource — an exploit, a permission bypass, an unvalidated server event, or anything that lets a player do something they shouldn't — **please don't open a public issue.**
+If you've found a security issue in an mdev resource - an exploit, a permission bypass, an unvalidated server event, or anything that lets a player do something they shouldn't, **please don't open a public issue.**

 Report it privately instead: